CathalD/BlueCarbon_Eelgrass_Workshop/01_Background/README.md

 Eelgrass ecosystems can accumulate carbon derived from two places:

-1. **Autochthonous** — the accumulation of plant material growing within the ecosystem, deposited over time.
+  1. "Autochthonous" carbon describes the accumulation of plant material growing within the ecosystem, deposited over time.

-2. **Allochthonous** — the accumulation of sediment and plant material transported into the ecosystem from surrounding environments.
+  2. "Allochthonous" carbon describes the accumulation of sediment and plant material transported into the ecosystem from surrounding environments.

 </td>
 </tr>